Electric vehicle warning sounds: Other manufacturers

-Think Global, a manufactures of electric cars already in the market, is assessing this safety issue.
+Think Global, a manufacturer of electric cars already in the market, is assessing this safety issue.
 Ford Motor Company is developing a system for emitting external sounds to future hybrids and electrics, including its Focus BEV, scheduled for 2011, and a next-generation hybrid and plug-in hybrid vehicle planned for 2012.
 Nancy Gioia, Ford's Director for Global Electrification commented that "car companies should consider standardising tones from future hybrids and electrics to avoid a cacophony of confusion on the streets."

 Criticism and controversy

 Several anti-noise and electric car advocates have opposed the introduction of artificial sounds as warning for pedestrians, as they argue that the proposed system will only increase noise pollution.
-They also opposed U.S. pending legislation that would require generated warning sounds with no off switch for the driver.
+They also opposed US pending legislation that would require generated warning sounds with no off switch for the driver.

 Robert S. Wall Emerson of Western Michigan University has argued that several high-end gasoline-powered luxury cars are already quieter than hybrids, and according to his most recent studies, hybrid SUVs were noisier than many internal-combustion vehicles.
 He concludes that pedestrian safety is not a hybrid issue but rather "a quiet car issue."

 Market availability

-As of 1 January 2014, most of the hybrids and plug-in electric and hybrids sold make warning noises using a speaker system.
+As of 1 January 2014, most of the hybrids and plug-in electric and hybrids sold in the US market make warning noises using a speaker system.
 Tesla Motors, Volkswagen and BMW do not currently include warning sounds in their electric-drive vehicles, as all of them decided to add artificial sounds only when required by regulation.